 Becky’s interest in nutrition was sparked during her high school years when her mom became quite sick.
-The crucial benefits of having a Registered Dietitian Nutritionist involved in her mom’s multi-disciplinary treatment team became very apparent.
+The crucial benefits of having a Registered Dietitian involved in her mom’s multi-disciplinary treatment team became very apparent.
 At the same time, Becky was already fascinated with the science behind eating.
-Becoming a Registered Dietitian Nutritionist seemed like a great fit for her.
+Becoming a Registered Dietitian seemed to be a great fit for her.

-In addition to being a nationally Registered Dietitian Nutritionist (RDN*) and a state Certified Dietitian (CD), Becky is in the process of becoming a certified eating disorder dietitian (CEDRDN**).
-Becky have been a Certified Intuitive Eating Counselor (www.intuitiveeating.com) since 2011, which compliments her non-diet and Health at Every Size philosophy.
+Becky is also passionate about investing in other dietitians and offers supervision to those interested in learning how to effectively counsel those who have eating disorders.
+In addition to being a nationally Registered Dietitian (RD*) and a state Certified Dietitian (CD), Becky is a certified eating disorder dietitian and supervisor (CEDRD-S**).
+Becky has been a Certified Intuitive Eating Counselor (www.intuitiveeating.com) since 2011, which compliments her non-diet and Health at Every Size philosophy.

 Some things that Becky enjoys outside of nutrition counseling and speaking are: spending quality time with her family, being outdoors (walking, running, biking, volleyball, gardening), watching her kids play sports, baking, and reading.